banjo/regcode/docs/content/en/introduction/examples.md

 features:
 ---

-Below are some simple examples that show you how simple `Regcode` is to yse, both for the one creating it, but also the one reading it.
+Below are some simple examples that show you how simple `Regcode` is to use, both for the one creating it, but also the one reading it.
 They are at a basic level, but will still showcase the difference between `Regcode` and `Regex`.

 ## Simple email